ycaktirma/caseProject/README.md

 # Description
 Web application using React for the frontend and Django for the backend, following a microservices architecture.
 Each microservice, such as customerservice, productservice, reportsservice, is contained within separate Docker containers, and a common PostgreSQL database is shared among them.
 The application can be managed using Docker Desktop.

 For the full implementation of the microservices architecture, the database for each service can be separated in the future.
+This is just a prototype of microservice architecture.

 The project is currently in a prototype stage and may have areas that need further development.